Welcome back to the Rush Limb Law Program, 1-800-282-2882.

 Hillary Clinton made a speech there as well, and this has got the left very upset.

-Confirmation by the front runner for the Democratic Party's nomination for president in 2008, Hillary Clinton, confirmation by her, that the party, the Democratic Party, is split.
+Confirmation by the frontrunner for the Democratic Party's nomination for president in 2008, Hillary Clinton.

-And that's the where they are.
+And that's where they are.

-They're on the left, and there's the far left, then there's the kooky left, the insurgent left, the uh the internationalist uh communist left.
+Then there's the kooky left, the insurgent left, the internationalist communist left.

 But out there on the left, left, left, the tail is wagging that whole dog.

-I mean, consider the fit that Chuck Schumer, according to the spectator, threw uh the fit, that's the way they described it, that he threw when he thought, as uh Hillary Clinton announced that she would not oppose the nomination of Judge John Roberts to the Supreme Court.
+I mean, consider the fit that Chuck Schumer, according to the spectator, threw the fit, that's the way they described it, that he threw when he thought, as Hillary Clinton announced that she would not oppose the nomination of Judge John Roberts to the Supreme Court.

-Uh 59 to 22, say Robert should be confirmed to the Supreme Court.
+USA Today's CNN Gallup 59 to 22 say Roberts should be confirmed to the Supreme Court, 59% to 22%.

-Then the Democrats read the polls.
+The Democrats read the polls.

 They go, you know what?